RobelGiday/game_sales/README.md

 | release_date | Date the game was released on |
 | last_update | Date the data was last update |

-I have utilised Power BI to clean and transforming dataset, after cleaning the dataset there were only 17,505 records that were deemed useable for the analyses.
-Additional to optimised the dataset for analytical purposes I have applied Kimball Star Schema referred to Figure 1 to see how the data is organised.
+I utilised Power BI to clean and transform the dataset.
+After the cleaning process, 17,505 records remained and were deemed suitable for analysis.
+To further optimise the dataset for analytical purposes, I applied a Kimball Star Schema (refer to Figure 1) to illustrate how the data is structured and organised.

 #### Figure 1: Model View
 ![model_view](assets/images/database_structure.png)